patbec/ThinkPad-T560-HAP-Bit/README.md

 - Using a Live Linux
 - Buy a RaspberryPi

-## The execution
+## Guide

-The execution is divided into 3 steps:
+The guide is divided into 3 steps:
-1. Updating the Laptop Firmware
+1. Updating the Laptop firmware
 2. Install the required software
 3. Create the modified firmware and describe the EEPROM